Roxanne hails from Devine. She is a fox and is delightfully divine.

 “Today I look at myself in the mirror and I think that God was good to me.
 I love what I do and my hope is to go as far as I can go, to go above the bar because what I bring to Tejano music is that I sing each song as it has been lived.
 That’s why I picked tunes that I could relate to for the album, because I want every song to be believable to my audience.
 I want to make them feel the hurt, the happiness or the passion in every word that comes out of my mouth.

 For an insight into Roxanne’s psyche and credo, one must read the inspiring liner notes in her CD which began with “All honor and glory belong to our heavenly Father … for always being there and shinning a path to this unbelievable place … This project began in a dream and He did the rest.”

 “I’ve lived all kinds of different situations and circumstances; and because I’m a survivor, I want to incorporate my nursing and visit hospitals and help people.
 In fact, I’m starting a health blog on YouTube.
 It’s called Cardio Cumbia and Wellness combining activity and diet,” the thirty-something starlet added.

 Roxanne has had her share of discouraging setbacks, but thanks to God, has conquered countless difficulties and obstacles, therefore we at StreetTalk & River City Attractions know that with her tenacity, determination, and perseverance, Roxanne is going to achieve the stardom she deserves.

-So there’s much more to Roxanne, but only a few inches of newspaper space to share so much more, as the fact that in spite of her youth, she has a son, Daniel, who plays guitar, has a pretty good vocal tone and will most likely follow his mother’s footsteps.
+So there’s much more to Roxanne, but only a few inches of newspaper space to share so much more, like the fact that in spite of her youth, she has a son, Daniel, who plays guitar, and has a pretty good vocal tone and will most likely follow his mother’s footsteps.